 • You don’t run Home Assistant and don’t want to start

-• You drive an EV that doesn’t have HomeLink and don’t want to pay $300+ for the HomeLink retrofit just to get auto-open working
+• You drive an EV that doesn’t have HomeLink and want a HomeLink alternative instead of paying $300+ for the retrofit just to get auto-open working

 Proxly is built for hands-free arrival as the default, on any car, any opener, with no app required at the moment of arrival, no subscription, and no DIY install.
 Learn more at getproxly.com.